This Potato Frittata is a delicious and easy recipe for an oven-baked frittata featuring potatoes, bacon, and creamy egg custard.

 - 3 medium russet potatoes scrubbed and diced into ½ inch cubes

 - ½ teaspoon pepper

-- 6 eggs
+- 6 large eggs

-- ½ cup milk
+- ½ cup milk or cream

-- dash of fresh nutmeg
+- dash of grated whole nutmeg

 - ¼ cup freshly grated Parmesan Cheese